tsmanner/terrasa-private/planning.md

 #### Chamber 1

-The chamber has a simple orange door on one wall, and the other three have a mural on them, covered in numbers.
+The chamber has a simple orange door on one wall, and the other three have a mural on them, each with the numbers 1 through 9 embedded somewhere in them.

-Touching the right number on each wall will open the door.
-Touching the wrong number causes a random negative effect.
+Touching the right numbers on each wall will open the door.

 Murals:
-1. (791) The interior of a tavern or mess hall.
+1. (791) The interior of a large mess hall full of people in simple clothes and robes, some with shaved heads.
 Succeed on a DC 15 investigation or DC 18 perception check, to notice that the mugs are not simply painted, but appear to be sculpted out of the stone of the wall.
 2. (362) The aftermath of a battle, the ground littered with bodies and equipment.
 In the foreground, set to one side, is a group of people wearing robes with a figure in shining plate armor leaning on their longsword.
 The figure is looking pensively toward a group of wounded on the other side.
 Succeed on a DC 15 investigation to determine that they're trying to reach wounded on the other side of a no-man's-land littered with tetrahedral spikes.
 Succeed on a DC 18 perception check to notice the region littered with tetrahedral spikes.
 3. (247) A dense treeline across a meadow, backed by snow-peaked mountains.
 Succeed on a DC 15 investigation or DC 18 perception check, to see that perched on a branch near the center is a large bird of prey.